 The German motorcycle industry has an interesting and long history of development.
-Many of its brands are a crucial part of the country’s history and have left their mark on world history.
+Many of its brands are crucial to the country’s history and have left their mark on world history.
 German pedantry and quality have played an important role in this.
-However, the most significant role the motorcycle industry played in the period from the early 30s to the late 40s, when production was focused on creating practical, durable, and long-lasting models for the Wehrmacht.
-During this time, original design solutions were developed, which could be useful in a variety of cases.
+However, the motorcycle industry played the most significant role from the early 30s to the late 40s, when production was focused on creating practical, durable, and long-lasting models for the Wehrmacht.
+During this time, original design solutions were developed, which could be useful in various cases.
 A striking example of such achievements was the appearance of tracked vehicles.
-The Second World War proved the serious advantages of the German production of motorcycle equipment over the world.
+The Second World War proved the serious advantages of the German production of motorcycle equipment worldwide.

 What are German motorcycle brands?